Kaoticz/NadekoHub/README.md

 - Start and stop your bots directly from the Hub.
 - Create backups of your bots whenever you want.
 - Watch logs of your bots in real time and have them saved automatically for later inspection.
+- Works on Windows, Linux, and MacOS.

 ## Screenshots

+![HomeView]
 ![ConfigView]
 ![BotConfigeView]